-Originally from Hong Kong, Dr. Kue Young came to Canada to attend university.
-He graduated from McGill University with the Bachelor of Science and Doctor of Medicine degrees.
-After interning at the Toronto General Hospital, he practised family medicine at the Regina Community Health Centre in Saskatchewan.
-During 1975-1977, he was involved with the University of Toronto Sioux Lookout Project in northwestern Ontario, where he provided clinical care in a small rural hospital as well as travelled to outlying Indian communities.
-It was there that he began his long-standing interest in community health, particularly health care in remote, Aboriginal communities.
-He then returned to university and obtained a Master of Science in Community Health from the University of Toronto.
+Originally from Hong Kong, I came to Canada to attend university, graduating from McGill University with a bachelor of science and doctor of medicine degrees.
+After interning at the Toronto General Hospital, I practised family medicine at the Regina Community Health Centre in Saskatchewan.
+During 1975-1977, I was involved with the University of Toronto Sioux Lookout Project in northwestern Ontario, where I provided clinical care in a small rural hospital as well as travelled to outlying Aboriginal communities.
+It was there that I began my long-standing interest in community health, particularly health care in remote, Aboriginal communities.
+I then returned to university and obtained a master of science in community health from the University of Toronto.

-In 1979 he joined CUSO (Canadian University Service Overseas), a Canadian international development agency, and went to Tanzania, where he trained "medical assistants", a cadre of front-line rural health workers.
-After Tanzania, Dr. Young returned to Sioux Lookout, Ontario, where he was appointed Medical Director for the Sioux Lookout Zone, a part of the Indian health services network operated by the Medical Services Branch of Health and Welfare Canada.
+In 1979 i joined CUSO (Canadian University Service Overseas), a Canadian international development agency, and went to Tanzania, where I trained "medical assistants", a cadre of front-line rural health workers.
+After Tanzania, I returned to Sioux Lookout, Ontario, where I was appointed Medical Director for the Sioux Lookout Zone, a part of the Indian health services network operated by the Medical Services Branch of Health and Welfare Canada.

-In 1983, he joined the Department of Community Health Sciences of the University of Manitoba.
-In addition to teaching and research he was founding Director of the Northern Health Research Unit from 1988 to 1994.
-In 1992 he was promoted to full Professor.
-He was admitted a Fellow of the Royal College of Physicians and Surgeons of Canada in 1984.
-During 1992/93, he spent his sabbatical leave at the Institute of Biological Anthropology, University of Oxford, during which time he prepared a Doctor of Philosophy dissertation, which was successfully defended and the degree was granted in May 1995.
-In June 1998, he was appointed Head of the Department of Community Health Sciences.
-In January 2002 he was recruited to the University of Toronto as Professor in the Department of Public Health Sciences [now the Dalla Lana School of Public Health].
-In July 2004, he was appointed to the TransCanada Chair in Aboriginal Health.
-In August 2013, he began his term as Dean of the School of Public Health, University of Alberta.
-He completed his term in July 2018.
+In 1983, I joined the Department of Community Health Sciences of the University of Manitoba.
+In addition to teaching and research I was founding director of the Northern Health Research Unit from 1988 to 1994.
+I was admitted a Fellow of the Royal College of Physicians and Surgeons of Canada in 1984 and in 1992 I was promoted to full professor.
+During 1992/93, I spent my sabbatical leave at the Institute of Biological Anthropology, University of Oxford, during which time I prepared a doctor of philosophy dissertation, which was successfully defended and the degree was granted in May 1995.
+In June 1998, I was appointed head of the Department of Community Health Sciences.
+In January 2002 I was recruited to the University of Toronto as professor in the Department of Public Health Sciences, now the Dalla Lana School of Public Health.
+In July 2004, I was appointed to the TransCanada Chair in Aboriginal Health.
+In August 2013, I began my term as dean of the School of Public Health, University of Alberta, completing it July 2018.

-Dr. Young's major research interest has been in the area of northern and Aboriginal health, particularly in the epidemiology of chronic diseases such as diabetes and cardiovascular diseases.
-He has published over 120 scientific articles and seven books: Health Care and Cultural Change (University of Toronto Press, 1988); The Health of Native Americans (Oxford University Press, 1994); together with James Waldram and Ann Herring, Aboriginal Health in Canada (University of Toronto Press, 1995); with Peter Bjerregaard, The Circumpolar Inuit (Copenhagen: Munksgaard 1998) and Health Transitions in Arctic Populations (University of Toronto Press, 2008); Circumpolar Health Atlas (University of Toronto Press, 2012); and a textbook Population Health: Concepts and Methods (Oxford University Press, 1998).
-He has been awarded many research grants and contracts, totalling over $28 million since 1983 ($20+ million of which as principal investigator).
-He was National Health Research Scholar for two 5-year terms and was recognized by the University of Manitoba for his research contributions by the Rh Award in 1988.
-From 1998-2008, he was a Senior Investigator of the Canadian Institutes of Health Research.
-In 2009 he was inducted as Fellow of the Canadian Academy of Health Sciences.
-In 2010 he was appointed a Member of the Order of Canada for his lifetime contributions to Aboriginal health research.
+My major research interest has been in the area of northern and Aboriginal health, particularly in the epidemiology of chronic diseases such as diabetes and cardiovascular diseases.
+I have published over 120 scientific articles and seven books.
+I have been awarded many research grants and contracts, totalling over $28 million since 1983 ($20+ million of which as principal investigator).
+I was National Health Research Scholar for two 5-year terms and was recognized by the University of Manitoba for my research contributions by the Rh Award in 1988.
+From 1998-2008, I was a senior investigator of the Canadian Institutes of Health Research.
+In 2009 I was inducted as Fellow of the Canadian Academy of Health Sciences.
+In 2010 I was appointed a Member of the Order of Canada for my lifetime contributions to Aboriginal health research.

-Dr. Young maintains his interests in international health and has served as a consultant for various international development agencies.
-He was World Health Organization Travelling Fellow in 1985 and visited Greenland and Alaska.
-He has also investigated Aboriginal health conditions in Arctic Russia and among Amazonian Indians in Brazil.
-In 1993 he was elected President of the International Union for Circumpolar Health.
-In 2004 he founded the International Network for Circumpolar Health Research.
-In 2009 he was appointed Co-Chair of the Human Health Expert Group of the Arctic Council.
-Dr. Young also served one term (1987-1990) as a Commissioner in the Manitoba Human Rights Commission.
+I maintain my interests in international health and have served as a consultant for various international development agencies.
+I was World Health Organization Travelling Fellow in 1985 and visited Greenland and Alaska.
+I have also investigated Aboriginal health conditions in Arctic Russia and among Amazonian Indians in Brazil.
+In 1993 I was elected President of the International Union for Circumpolar Health.
+In 2004 I founded the International Network for Circumpolar Health Research.
+In 2009 I was appointed co-chair of the Human Health Expert Group of the Arctic Council.
+I also served one term (1987-1990) as a commissioner in the Manitoba Human Rights Commission.

 DPhil, Oxford University, 1995